 About the mics

 The Kora was recorded using both the built-in pick-up and a pair of stereo mics.
 The user interface allows you to find your optimum mix of the two.
-A light bit of reverb helps accentuate the sound.
+A light bit of reverb helps accentuate the sound and bring it all to life.